COS301-SE-2021/Give-a-Lot/README.md

 <div style="margin-left: 4%">

 The following links are the live demo videos held on blackboard collaborate to present the different <br/>
-phases of the project to the stakeholders of the GeoCode project.
+phases of the project to the stakeholders of the Give a lot project.

 * <a href="https://michael-stroh.github.io/capstone/"> Demo 1 </a>
 * <a href="https://michael-stroh.github.io/capstone/"> Demo 2 </a>